SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 ---
-title: Introduction and Deployment of Cloud Code
+title: Introduction and Deployment of Cloud Functions
 ---

 [[toc]]

-## What is Cloud Code?
+## What is Cloud Functions?

-Cloud codes are custom functions that run on the Skygear server.
+Cloud Functions are custom functions that run on the Skygear server.
 They are useful when:

 - you need to build functionalities that are not basic database operations provided in the SDK
 - you do not want to expose your codes in the front end client

-Under the hood, cloud codes communicate with the Skygear server using a micro-services architecture through [ZeroMQ][zeromq] or [HTTP2][http2].
+Under the hood, Cloud Functions communicate with the Skygear server using a micro-services architecture through [ZeroMQ][zeromq] or [HTTP2][http2].

-Currently Skygear supports [Python 3][python3] for cloud codes.
-JavaScript is on the roadmap.
+Currently Skygear supports [Python 3][python3] and [JavaScript][javascript] for Cloud Functions.

-Below is a simple cloud code example.
+Below is a simple Cloud Functions example.
 It is extracted from an app that stores information about our cats.
 (Yes we got 4 cats in the office!)
-The cloud code below checks if the field "name" is filled before saving the record to the database.
+The Cloud Functions below checks if the field "name" is filled before saving the record to the database.
 If not, it will raise an exception and will not save the record.